felipevalenciaclavijo/Jumper-Hangman-Game/README.md

 # Jumper-Hangman-Game
 Hangman game but with a parachute.
 This was developed by my team at CSE-210 Winter 2022 BYU-I University.
-It runs with Raylib in Python

 Authors
 * Logan Andrus lbandrus@byui.edu